Your relationship status

 Your income and assets will likely affect your payment.
 If you have a partner, their income and assets may also affect your payment.

 If you have a partner, we generally consider you a member of a couple.
-Under social security and family assistance law, you’re considered a member of a couple if you and the person you have a relationship with are:
+Under social security and family assistance law, we consider you a member of a couple if you’re either:

 - in a registered relationship

 - in a de facto relationship

-You’re not considered a member of a couple if you and the person are living separately and apart on a permanent or indefinite basis.
+We don’t consider you a member of a couple if you’re living separately and apart on a permanent or indefinite basis.

-What is considered when assessing a member of a couple
+What we consider when assessing a member of a couple

 To determine if you’re a member of a couple, we may need to assess your relationship.
 We’ll consider the following 5 factors: